TerriaJS/plugin-sample/README.md

 # TerriaJS sample plugin

 This repository implements a sample TerriaJS plugin.
-The plugin implements a custom tool for drawin an interactive 3D box on the map.
+The plugin implements a custom tool for drawing an interactive 3D box on the map.
 It serves as an example for setting up an loading an external plugin library that adds some new functionality to Terria without forking it.